OzGav/MA-floorplan/README.md

 You need to edit `media-card.yaml` and add the friendly names for your players to the first `input_select`.
 These are case sensitive.

+You need to ensure port 8095 is enabled for the MA webserver

 This is provided as-is without support.